luka-j/stories/README.md

 #### Evaluating expressions

-If the expression contains only numeric (i.e. Double) variables or consists of either &, |, !, <, >, *, /, ^ or - operator, it is a
+If the expression contains only numeric (i.e. Double) variables or consists of either &, |, <, >, *, /, ^ or - operator, it is a
 numeric expression.
 Otherwise, it's a string expression.

 In string expressions, + represents concatenation operator and = string equality which is case-sensitive.
 All doubles are treated as strings in this context.
 Result of concatenation is a string, and of equality comparison a boolean.
+Expression in form !string can be used to check for string emptiness (or nullity, as those are the same): it returns 1 (true) if string is empty, 0 (false) otherwise.

 In numeric expressions, = represents equality, < and > less than and greater than respectively, <= and >= greater than or equal and less than